liorale2310/the5ers-stock-portfolio/README.md

 # 📊 Stock Viewer

-A fullstack stock portfolio management web app built with React (Ant Design, MobX) and NestJS + MongoDB.
+A fullstack stock portfolio management web app built with React Ant Design and NestJS + MongoDB.

 Users can:
 - 🔍 Search for stocks across all exchanges